ornl-ssd/cpp-make-intro/_episodes/06-variables.md

 ---

-Despite our efforts, our Makefile still has repeated content, namely the name of our program, `wordcount` and the corresponding source file `wordcount.cpp`.
+Despite our efforts, our Makefile still has repeated content, namely the name of our program, `wordcount` and the corresponding source files `wordcount.cpp` and `main.cpp`.
 If we renamed our program we'd have to update our Makefile in multiple places.

-We can introduce a Make [variable]({{ page.root }}/reference/#variable) (called a [macro]({{ page.root }}/reference/#macro) in some versions of Make) to hold the name of the source file:
+We can introduce a Make [variable]({{ page.root }}/reference/#variable) (called a [macro]({{ page.root }}/reference/#macro) in some versions of Make) to hold the name of the source files:

 ~~~
-COUNT_SRC=wordcount.cpp
+COUNT_SRC=wordcount.cpp main.cpp
 ~~~
 {: .make}

 This is a variable [assignment]({{ page.root }}/reference/#assignment) -
-`COUNT_SRC` is assigned the value `wordcount.cpp`.
+`COUNT_SRC` is assigned the value `wordcount.cpp main.cpp`.

-Defining the variable `COUNT_SRC` in this way allows us to easily change which source file is used to build the `wordcount` program.
+Defining the variable `COUNT_SRC` in this way allows us to easily change which source files are used to build the `wordcount` program.
 In the same way, we can also define the variable `COUNT_EXE` to refer to the `wordcount` program.